gatewayapps/react-form-vaildation/README.md

 `npm install @gatewayapps/react-form-validation`

+### Using Typescript

+No need to install a separate `@types/...` package for react-form-validation.
+The package is written in Typescript and the type definitions as included in with package published to npm.

 ## Usage

 The main pieces are the `FormValidation` component and `FormValidationRule` class.
 These items do the heavy lifting of making sure your field data is valid according to your rules.
 Below is a simple example of both being used: